UCL/rsd-cppcourse/introduction/02whycpp.md

 Our view is that despite these problems, C++ is a good choice for future scientific programmers to learn as a *second* scientific programming language:

-* It introduces object orientation and dynamic data structures if you're coming from C or FORTRAN,
+* It introduces object orientation and dynamic data structures if you're coming from C or Fortran,
 * It introduces pointers, memory management, and strict typing if you're coming from Python or MATLAB.

 If you're an aspiring computational scientist, you'll need to get to grips with all these concepts